datacarpentry/image-processing/episodes/07-thresholding.md

 ![Four root images](../fig/07-four-maize-roots.jpg)

-Now suppose we are interested in the amount of plant material in each image, and in particular how that amount changes from image to image.
+Suppose we are interested in the amount of plant material in each image, and in particular how that amount changes from image to image.
 Perhaps the images represent the growth of the plant over time, or perhaps the images show four different maize varieties at the same phase of their growth.
-In any case, the question we would like to answer is, "how much root mass is in each image?"
+The question we would like to answer is, "how much root mass is in each image?"

-We will construct a Python program to measure this value for a single image, and then create a Bash script to execute the program on each trial image in turn.
+We will first construct a Python program to measure this value for a single image.
 Our strategy will be this:

 1. Read the image, converting it to grayscale as it is read.
 For this application we do not need the color image.
 2. Blur the image.
 3. Use Otsu's method of thresholding to create a binary image, where the pixels that were part of the maize plant are white, and everything else is black.